Hadassah Medical Center: Late Ottoman period (1912–1915)

 The Hadassah organization was established in 1912 in New York City to provide health care in Ottoman-ruled Jerusalem.
 In 1913, Hadassah sent two nurses to Palestine.
 They set up a small public health station in Jerusalem to provide maternity care and treat trachoma, a dreaded eye disease rampant in the Middle East.
-During the First World War the Ottoman authorities suspected Jews of sympathies with the enemy and in 1915 the Hadassah Nurses station had to closed down due to official pressure.
+During the First World War the Ottoman authorities suspected Jews of sympathies with the enemy and in 1915 the Hadassah Nurses station had to close down due to official pressure.

 Activities throughout Mandate Palestine (1918–1948)

-In 1918, Hadassah established the American Zionist Medical Unit (AZMU), manned by 45 medical health professionals.
+In 1918, Hadassah established the American Zionist Medical Unit (AZMU), staffed by 45 medical health professionals.
 The AZMU helped to establish six hospitals in Palestine which were then turned over to municipal authorities.
 The Meir Rothschild Hospital opened in Jerusalem in 1918.
 That year, Hadassah also founded a nursing school to train local personnel and create a cadre of nurses.

 In 1919, Hadassah organized the first School Hygiene Department in Palestine to give routine health examinations to Jerusalem school children.
 During the Arab riots of 1920, Hadassah nurses cared for the wounded on both sides.
 Henrietta Szold moved to Jerusalem that year to develop community health and preventive care programs.

 In 1921, a Hadassah nurse, Bertha Landsman, set up the first Tipat Halav perinatal care center in Jerusalem, and Hadassah opened a hospital in Tel Aviv.
 The following year, it established a hospital in Haifa.
 In 1926, Hadassah established the first tuberculosis treatment center in Safed.
 In 1929, Hadassah opened the Nathan and Lina Straus Health Center in Jerusalem.
 In the 1930s, planning began for a new hospital to replace the Rothschild hospital founded in 1888 on Street of the Prophets, Jerusalem.
 Rose Halprin, Hadassah's sixth national president, moved to Jerusalem to serve as liaison between the American office and Hadassah in Palestine.
 The Rothschild-Hadassah University Hospital, the first teaching hospital and medical center in Palestine, opened on May 9, 1939.

 The Hadassah Medical Organization operated an infirmary in Hebron.
 The Beit Hadassah clinic had three floors with the infirmary, the pharmacy and the synagogue on the top floor.
 Free care was provided to Jews and Arabs.
 The building dates back to 1893 and was originally called the Chesed L'Avraham clinic.
 In 1929 it was the site of some of the worst of the Hebron massacre.

 The British Royal Commission, known as the Peel Commission, praised the work of Hadassah in its 1937 report:

 The Hadassah Hospital on Mount Scopus opened in 1939 and had to be closed down in 1948.